gvwilson/thirdbit/_posts/2013/2013-10-17-you-keep-using-that-word.md

   Unsurprisingly, they found that:
 </p>
 <blockquote><em>
-  ...the vast number of principal investigators and researchers in the scientific domain lack the training, expertise, awareness, time, and, in some cases, inclination or aptitude to become functionally proficient in these areas crucial to sustainability.
+  …the vast number of principal investigators and researchers in the scientific domain lack the training, expertise, awareness, time, and, in some cases, inclination or aptitude to become functionally proficient in these areas crucial to sustainability.